At the beginning of 2016 I bought a Construct 2 game template to make a marketing proposal.

 Even with my little experience, I can tell that construct 2 is a great platform for developers.
 However, publishing the games can be hard and expensive for a casual developer like me.

 This tutorial will try to explain how to export and test the game in a more painless way than the ones proposed on the official website of the project.

-1. First we need to get the html5 version of the game
+1. First, we need to get the html5 version of the game

 Please be aware that we don’t want the version with a frame around.
 Frames help to adapt the game resolution in desktop browsers.
 However, that is not our final platform.

-If you bought a template like I did, and already include it, you can just enter in the ¨html5¨ folder and then on folder ¨Game¨.
+If you bought a template as I did, and already include it, you can just enter in the ¨html5¨ folder and then on folder ¨Game¨.
 That is the game without a frame.

 2. Upload and configure it:

 Now that you have the html5 game, we need to upload the game to Monaca and configure it.

 2.1 Upload the project

 To avoid problems I advise you to use Chrome.